gostevedore/documentation/content/reference-guide/builder/_index.md

 {{<toc>}}

 ## General Description
-A Builder holds those parameters required by a driver to proceed with the Docker's image building request, such the build context or its Dockerfile location, for instance.
-A builder is defnied by [`YAML`](https://en.wikipedia.org/wiki/YAML) data structure, following the specifications described below, on [Keywords reference for builders configuration]({{<ref "/reference-guide/builder/#keywords-reference-for-builders-configuration">}}).
+A builder holds those parameters required by a driver to proceed with the Docker's image building request, such the build context or its Dockerfile location, for instance.
+A builder is defnied by [`YAML`](https://en.wikipedia.org/wiki/YAML) data structure, following the specifications described below, on [Keywords reference for builders configuration]({{<ref "/reference-guide/builder/#keywords-reference-for-builder-configuration">}}).

 Builders can be defined as `global`, and could be used by any image, in that case the builder must be placed under the `builders` block on [Stevedore configuration]({{<ref "/getting-started/configuration">}}), or can be also defined inside the image definition, and it is known as `in-line` builder.

 ### Global builder
-Global builders are those builders that are defined under the `builders` block on [Stevedore configuration]({{<ref "/getting-started/configuration">}}) and con be used by any image on the images tree.
+Global builders are those builders that are defined under the `builders` block on [Stevedore configuration]({{<ref "/getting-started/configuration">}}) and can be used by any image on the images tree.

 To include a `global` builder on [Stevedore configuration]({{<ref "/getting-started/configuration">}}), it must be edited the file specified in [builder_path]({{<ref "/getting-started/configuration/#builder_path">}}) configuration parameter, and place there the new definition, under the `builders`.